 \subsection{Problem Description}

 We aim to use the quantized data $\dot{\boldsymbol{x}}^{(l)}$ for covariance estimation.
-Unlike previous studies on quantized covariance estimation, e.g., \cite{chen2023quantizing}, our focus here is on the case where the covariance matrix is Toeplitz, and thus using the ruler-based method.
-Specifically, the problem can be formulated as follow.
+Unlike previous studies on quantized covariance estimation, e.g., \cite{chen2023quantizing}, we focus on the estimation of Toeplitz covariance matrix, and thus use the ruler-based method.
+Specifically, the problem can be formulated as follows.